-Some pastoral Areas need to be expanded or altered.
-Coresponsibility needs to be clearly reflected in structures and decision-making.
+Some Pastoral Areas need to be expanded or altered.
+Co-responsibility needs to be clearly reflected in structures and decision-making.

-We need to train lay people to be the living church in the world
+There is a call to train lay people to be the living church in the world

 We need to ensure that all parishes have a trained Parish Pastoral Council